-Housing: it helps to research accommodation options before you arrive in your new country, so you have an idea of areas that suit your budget and expectations.
+It helps to research accommodation options before you arrive in your new country, so you have an idea of areas that suit your budget and expectations.

-- Social security: all social security benefits linked to an employment contract in your new country are equally granted to all EU Member States, as well as Iceland, Liechtenstein, Norway and Switzerland citizens.
-The same applies to 'posted workers', employed in one EU Member State but temporarily sent to work in another Member State (see the Policies and activities section at ec.europa.eu/social).
-Social benefits cover sickness and maternity leave, unemployment and family benefits, accidents at work and occupational benefits, invalidity and retirement pensions.
-Contact your social security institution before you leave your home country for the necessary information and the required EU forms.
-Also check out the EU's Mutual Information System on Social Protection (Missoc) at the website above. - The European Health Insurance Card (EHIC): is available free-of-charge to all citizens of EU/EEA countries plus Switzerland.
-It ensures that you will get the same access to emergency public-sector healthcare (such as doctors, pharmacies, hospitals) as nationals of these countries.
+- All social security benefits linked to an employment contract in your new country are equally granted to all EU Member States, as well as citizens of Iceland, Liechtenstein, Norway, and Switzerland.
+The same applies to 'posted workers' employed in one EU Member State but temporarily sent to work in another (see the Policies and activities section at ec.europa. eu/social).
+Social benefits cover sickness and maternity leave, unemployment and family benefits, accidents at work, occupational benefits, invalidity, and retirement and pensions.
+Contact your social security institution before you leave vour home country for the necessary information and the required EU forms.
+Also check out the EU's Mutual Information System on Social Protection (Missoc) at the website above. - The European Health Insurance Card (EHIC) is available free-of-charge to all citizens of EU/EEA countries, plus Switzerland.
+It ensures they have the same access to emergency public sector healthcare abroad (such as doctors, pharmacies, hospitals) as nationals of their host Member State.
 You should still look into obtaining national health insurance in your new country as soon as you arrive.

-- Pension: if you're receiving a State pension from one or more EU Member States and move to another country of the EU, or Iceland, Liechtenstein, Norway or Switzerland, you can carry on receiving the entire amount of your State pension there.
-To find out more about how your social security rights are protected, visit: ec.europa.eu/social-security-coordination - Taxation: European countries have concluded bilateral tax agreements, to prevent their citizens from paying twice for the same activity or income in another European country.
+- If you're receiving a State pension from one or more EU Member States and move to another country of the EU, or Iceland, Liechtenstein, Norway, or Switzerland, you can carry on receiving the entire amount of your State pension there.
+To find out more about how your social security rights are protected, visit: ec.europa.eu/social-security-coordination. - Taxation: European countries have concluded bilateral tax agreements to prevent their citizens from paying twice for the same activity or income in another European country.
 Contact the relevant authorities in your home country for personalised advice.

 EURES can give you more information on all these topics.
-Visit the Job Mobility Portal's Living and Working pages or contact your local EURES Adviser.
+Visit the Job Mobility Portal's Living and Working pages, or contact your local EURES Adviser.
 Making up more than 99% of Europe's business, small and medium-sized enterprises (SMEs) are the backbone of its economy, and an evergrowing number of European citizens have plans to set up their own business in another country.